solana-foundation/developer-content/content/guides/dapps/cash-app.md

 ```

 This command deploys your program to the specified cluster and generates a
-program ID publickey.
+program ID public key.
 If you choose to deploy to localnet, you must be running
 `solana-test-validator` to be able to deploy.

 ```shell